 Now, you just have to wait to let the mixture cool before icing and slicing.
 This is arguably the hardest part, because how delicious do these look already?!

-To top the Cinnamon Toast Crunch breakfast bars with the milk icing, I like to use a piping bag to drizzle it evenly.
+I like to use a piping bag to drizzle the milk icing evenly on top.
 This is totally unnecessary though and just for presentation.
 You can also use a knife or offset spatula to spread the icing evenly over the whole surface if you want to.
 Or drizzle it using a spoon.

 - Whole milk powder - I used whole milk powder because it has more flavor than nonfat milk powder, and I really wanted that milk and cereal taste.
 But admittedly, whole milk powder is harder to find, less healthy, and has a shorter shelf life than nonfat milk powder.
 If you can't find whole milk powder at your local grocery store, you can easily order it online, or use nonfat milk powder as a substitute.

-- Powdered sugar - this isn't exactly a substitute, but did you know that you can make powdered sugar from granulated sugar??
-Click here to see how to do it!
+- Powdered sugar - this isn't exactly a substitute, but did you know that you can DIY powdered sugar from granulated sugar??
 This is super helpful if you only have granulated sugar on hand.

 Even though everyone knows that Cinnamon Toast Crunch is THE best cereal, you can also make these no bake milk and cereal bars using whatever cereal you'd like, following the same base recipe.
 Here are some of my other favorites you could try: